Skip to Content

 Method

-1. Preheat the oven to 400°F with a rack in the center.
+1. Preheat the oven to 400°F with a rack in the center position.
+Grease a 9x13-inch baking dish with 1 tablespoon of the butter.

-2. In a small saucepan, add the heavy cream, garlic, nutmeg, and 3 tablespoons of the butter and set over low heat.
+2. Add the heavy cream, garlic, nutmeg, and remaining 3 tablespoons butter to a small sauce pan and set it over low heat.
+Cook, stirring, until warmed though.
+Remove from the heat.

-3. Fill a large bowl with cold water.
-Peel and slice the potatoes into ⅛-inch-thick slices and immediately add the potatoes to the bowl.
+3. Meanwhile, fill a large bowl with cold water.
+Peel the potatoes.
+Using a mandoline, cut the potatoes into ⅛-inch-thick slices and add to the cold water.

-6. Arrange a single layer of potatoes on the bottom of the baking dish, lightly season with salt and pepper and sprinkle with ⅓ cup gruyere cheese.
-Repeat with the remaining potatoes being sure to end with cheese on top.
+5. Arrange ¼ of the potatoes on the bottom of the prepared baking dish, season with ¼ teaspoon of the salt and ⅛ teaspoon of the pepper, then sprinkle with ⅓ cup Gruyère cheese.
+Repeat 3 more times, ending with the remaining ½ cup Gruyère on top.

-7. Slowly pour the warm cream mixture over the potatoes, then gently press down with a spatula to make sure the liquid is evenly distributed.
-Sprinkle it with remaining gruyere and Parmesan cheese.
+6. Slowly pour the warm cream mixture over the potatoes, then gently press down with a spatula to make sure the liquid is evenly distributed.
+Sprinkle all over with the Parmesan cheese.

-8. Cover the dish with foil and bake covered for 50 minutes, then remove foil and continue to bake for another 25 minutes until bubbling and lightly browned.
+7. Cover the dish with foil and bake for 50 minutes, then remove the foil and continue to bake until bubbling and lightly browned, about 25 more minutes.

 Nutrition Info